Industry Research Fellowships frequently asked questions

 An industry/end-user organisation is the relevant private, public or not-for-profit organisation that will progress the translation and practical application of the research.
 Examples include:

-- a small mining equipment company and/or a major resources company interested in applying a new technology
+- a mining equipment company interested in applying a new technology

-- a medical device company and/or a hospital keen to use a new device
+- a medical device company that wants to test a new device

 Can a government agency be classified as an industry/end-user organisation?